Browse Articles

 INSERT INTO Customer(Name,Address) VALUES('Rita','Noida')

-After Inserting your own value to identity field don't forget to set IDENTITY_INSERT OFF.
+After Inserting your values into the identity field don't forget to set IDENTITY_INSERT OFF.

 Note